 According to most experts, you must replace filters every three to six months.
 Changing your air filter on a routine ground might help to reduce the likelihood of HVAC problems.
 It is possible that performing it on your own will not be as effective.
-Contact us if you need HVAC services in Fresno, and we’ll take care of it.
+Contact us if you need HVAC services in Tulare, and we’ll take care of it.

 The thermostat is the command center for your home’s HVAC system, and its effectiveness, or lack thereof, may have a big influence on how comfortable you are in your house.

 Whether you’re experiencing issues with your thermostat, start by removing the lid to see if the issue is due to dust.
-If the problem persists, call our experts from our heating and cooling in Fresno services as soon as possible in order to avoid any more problems.
+If the problem persists, call our experts from our heating and cooling in Tulare services as soon as possible in order to avoid any more problems.

 The next step is to double-check that the thermostat is properly connected to the electrical system (breaker) and the HVAC unit.